-8.4.1 DeploymentFault
+9.4.1 DeploymentFault

-This type represents any fault thrown during deployment.
-All endpoint operations must declare that they throw this fault, and must not declare that they throw any derivative fault.
+This type represents any fault thrown by the deployment infrastructure.
+All endpoint operations must declare that they throw this fault, and must not explicitly declare any derivative faults that they may throw.

-Element Туре Meaning

-Host xsd:string Hostname or pseduonym

-Process xsd:string Any process identifier suitable for diagnostics

-Extra-data xsd:any Extra fault data

-Element Туре Meaning Component xsd:string Path to component raising the fault Stacktrace api:stacktrace Stack trace of fault
+Element Туре Meaning Host xsd:string Hostname or pseudonym Process xsd:string Any process identifier suitable for diagnostics ExtraData unboundedXMLAnyNamespace Extra fault data Component xsd:string Path to component raising the fault Stack stringListType Optional stack trace specific identifier.
+Its role is merely to distinguish which process amongst many in a load-balanced implementation raised the fault.

 Implementations must include a component reference if it is known.
 Implementations should include hostname and process information.
+Process information may be a low-level identifier (such as an operating system process ID), or it may be some application

-8.4.2 LanguageFault
+9.4.2 LanguageFault